transdigiware/blockchain/howto/ibp-console-build-network.md

 1. On the **Nodes** tab click **Add peer** or **Add ordering service**.
 2. Make sure the option to **Create** the peer or ordering service is selected.
 Then click **Next**.
 3. After entering a display name for the node, select the option to use an external CA.
-4. Step through the panels and upload the files corresponding to the certificate and private key you gathered.
+4. In the **Certificate** field, upload the `PEM` file that contains  the **Peer or ordering service certificate**.
+5. In the **Private key** field, upload the `PEM` file that contains  the **Peer or ordering service private key**.
-5. Ensure you select the peer or ordering service organization MSP definition that you imported into the console from the drop-down list.
+6. Next, when you **Select an MSP** ensure that you select the peer or ordering service organization MSP definition that you imported into the console from the drop-down list and click **Next**.
+7. Similarly, upload the TLS certificate `PEM` and TLS private key `PEM` files and click **Next**.
-6. On the last step when you are asked to associate an identity with your peer or ordering service, you need to click **New identity**.
+8. On the last step when you are asked to associate an identity with your peer or ordering service, you need to click **New identity**.
-7. Specify any value as the **Display name** for this identity.
+9. Specify any value as the **Display name** for this identity.
 The display name will be visible in the Wallet after you create the node.
-8. In the **Certificate** field, upload the file that contains  the **Peer or ordering service admin identity certificate**.
+10. In the **Certificate** field, upload the file that contains  the **Peer or ordering service admin identity certificate**.
-9. In the **Private key** field, upload the file that contains  the **Peer or ordering service admin identity private key**.
+11. In the **Private key** field, upload the file that contains  the **Peer or ordering service admin identity private key**.
-10. Review the information on the Summary page and click **Add peer** or **Add ordering service**.
+112. Review the information on the Summary page and click **Add peer** or **Add ordering service**.

 ### Option 2: Create a five node ordering service using certificates from an external CA
 {: #ibp-console-build-network-create-five-node}